ImageNet: Significance for deep learning

-On 30 September 2012, a convolutional neural network (CNN) called AlexNet achieved a top-5 error of 15.3% in the ImageNet 2012 Challenge, more than 10.8 percentage points lower than that of the runner up.
-This was made feasible due to the use of graphics processing units (GPUs) during training, an essential ingredient of the deep learning revolution.
+On 30 September 2012, a convolutional neural network (CNN) called AlexNet achieved a top-5 error of 15.3% in the ImageNet 2012 Challenge, more than 10.8 percentage points lower than that of the runner-up.
+Using convolutional neural networks was feasible due to the use of graphics processing units (GPUs) during training, an essential ingredient of the deep learning revolution.
 According to The Economist, "Suddenly people started to pay attention, not just within the AI community but across the technology industry as a whole."

-In 2015, AlexNet was outperformed by Microsoft's very deep CNN with over 100 layers, which won the ImageNet 2015 contest.
+In 2015, AlexNet was outperformed by Microsoft's very deep CNN with over 100 layers, which won the ImageNet 2015 contest, having 3.57% error on the test set.

-History of the database

-AI researcher Fei-Fei Li began working on the idea for ImageNet in 2006.
-At a time when most AI research focused on models and algorithms, Li wanted to expand and improve the data available to train AI algorithms.
-In 2007, Li met with Princeton professor Christiane Fellbaum, one of the creators of WordNet, to discuss the project.
-As a result of this meeting, Li went on to build ImageNet starting from the word database of WordNet and using many of its features.

-As an assistant professor at Princeton, Li assembled a team of researchers to work on the ImageNet project.
-They used Amazon Mechanical Turk to help with the classification of images.

-They presented their database for the first time as a poster at the 2009 Conference on Computer Vision and Pattern Recognition (CVPR) in Florida.
+Andrej Karpathy estimated in 2014 that with concentrated effort, he could reach 5.1% error rate, and ~10 people from his lab reached ~12-13% with less effort.
+It was estimated that with maximal effort, a human could reach 2.4%.

 Dataset

 ImageNet crowdsources its annotation process.
 Image-level annotations indicate the presence or absence of an object class in an image, such as "there are tigers in this image" or "there are no tigers in this image".
 Object-level annotations provide a bounding box around the (visible part of the) indicated object.
 ImageNet uses a variant of the broad WordNet schema to categorize objects, augmented with 120 categories of dog breeds to showcase fine-grained classification.

-One downside of WordNet use is the categories may be more "elevated" than would be optimal for ImageNet: "Most people are more interested in Lady Gaga or the iPod Mini than in this rare kind of diplodocus."
-In 2012 ImageNet was the world's largest academic user of Mechanical Turk.
+In 2012, ImageNet was the world's largest academic user of Mechanical Turk.
 The average worker identified 50 images per minute.

-Subsets of the Dataset
+The original plan of the full ImageNet would have roughly 50M clean, diverse and full resolution images spread over approximately 50K synsets.
+This was not achieved.

+The summary statistics given on April 30, 2010: